On this page

 UTM parameters require manual setup

 UTM parameters don't appear in Bing Ads by default.
 To ensure these properties appear in Amplitude, add the UTM parameters to FinalUrls of the ad.
-For more information, see Bing Ads' Create ads article.
+For more information, refer to Bing Ads' Create ads article.

 If you don't add parameters to Bing Ads' FinalUrls, Amplitude infers default values and attaches them during ingestion.